 Asking to Dismiss a Civil Case

-• A case can be dismissed voluntarily if the parties come to an agreement or the plaintiff or petitioner decides they don't want to move ahead with the case.
-A voluntary dismissal can occur through a Notice of Voluntary Dismissal or a Motion to Voluntarily Dismiss.
+• The plaintiff or petitioner decides they don't want to move ahead with the case.
+They can file a Notice of Voluntary Dismissal or a Motion to Voluntarily Dismiss.

-• A case can be dismissed by the court, usually for inactivity.
+• The court can dismiss the case.
+This usually happens because nothing has happened in the case for too long.
 Sometimes a case can be dismissed by the court as a sanction (punishment) against one party.

 Voluntary Dismissal by Notice or Stipulation